uber/tchannel/node/README.md

 ### TChannel client Errors.
 Errors from `.request().send()`

-When making an `OutgoingRequest` there are multiple edge cases that can go happen.
+When making an `OutRequest` there are multiple edge cases that can go happen.
 There are multiple operational errors that can occur.